AApium/AApium-Config-/README.md

         * Change Path according to your Android SDK path in your MAC
         * If you using [oh.my.zsh](http://ohmyz.sh), then you add above configuration to `.zshrc` file under your User folder.
 5. Run Appium Doctor to confirm there is no error in configuration for iOS and Android.
-6. For the sample output there should be some thing like:
+6. <font color='green'>For the sample output there should be some thing like:</font>
     * `Running iOS Checks`
     `✔ Xcode is installed at /Applications/Xcode.app/Contents/Developer`
     `✔ Xcode Command Line Tools are installed.`